life-and-dev/church/terms/tithing.md

 > But you say, "In what way have we robbed You?"<br>
 > "In tithes and offerings.
 You are cursed with a curse, For you have robbed Me, *[even]* this whole nation.
 Bring all the tithes into the storehouse, that there may be food in My house, and try Me now in this," says the LORD of hosts, "If I will not open for you the windows of heaven And pour out for you *[such]* blessing That *[there will]* not *[be room]* enough *[to receive it.]* -- Malachi 3:8-10

-[Out of context](https://eternal.family.net.za/bible/interpretations/rebuttals#context), it appears that withholding tithes results in a curse while tithing brings blessing, but this is **not** what the prophet Malachi said.
+Out of context, it appears that withholding tithes results in a curse while tithing brings blessing, but this is **not** what the prophet Malachi said.

-With these specific words, he was addressing the priests (Malachi 1:6, Malachi 2:1, Malachi 3:3).
+With these specific words, he was addressing the priests (Malachi 1:6; Malachi 2:1; Malachi 3:3).
 How could one "rob the nation" without being the priest handling the nation's tithes?
 (Malachi 3:9)

 In contrast to this reasoning, Paul wrote in 2 Corinthians 9:7-9: